orlygrnwd/hello-world/README.md

 # hello-world
 my new repository
-While I'm here typing this, my friend have gone to fetch pizza.
+While I'm here typing this, my friends have gone to fetch pizza.